anoma/geb/geb-agda/README.md

     Fin (succ zero) = 𝟙
     Fin (succ (succ n)) = (Fin (succ n)) + 𝟙

 Hence we define a finite set as a type alongisde a proof that it is equivalent to some finite type.
-Interpreting MLTT + functional extensionality in **Set**, equivalences manifest as bijections while `Σ[ n : ℕ ] Fin n` as $\omega$.
+Interpreting MLTT in **Set**, equivalences manifest as bijections while `Σ[ n : ℕ ] Fin n` as $\omega$.
 We do not care for (-1)-truncating the equivalence proofs since up to (1-categorical) equivalence this will serve the exact same purpose.

 We make these into objects of a category by making morphisms the $\Pi$-types between underlying types.